HigherOrderCO/Kind/DOCUMENTATION.md

 Because `true` is a `Bool`, but the `main` expression expects a `String`.

-Since Formality is a proof language, a type can be seen as a theorem and a well-typed term can be seen as its proof.

-**Note: This is currently only true for terminating expressions.
-Nontermination allows for inconsistency, meaning nonterminating expressions can be used to prove any result.
-We are in the process of implementing a termination checker to detect such cases.**

-For example, this is a proof that `2 == 2`:
+Type-checking not only gives you a guarantee that your program won't runtime errors or segfault, but, since Formality has an expressive type-system, it can give you arbitrarily complex statical assurances about your program's behavior.
+In fact, Formality duals as a proof language, in the sense you can write and prove mathematical theorems using its type system.
+For example, this proves `2 == 2`:

 ```haskell
 -- TwoIsTwo.fm